 Bring snacks and drinks for your toddler

 Before you leave, make sure to fill a bag with different snacks, both salty and sweet.
 Also remember to bring along various drinks.
 As a toddler can be picky, make sure your kid has a variety of snacks and drinks to pick from.
-These snacks should include some of his favourites, and some new ones for him to try.
+These snacks should include some of his favorites, and some new ones for him to try.

 Prepare for potty emergencies

 If your child is not potty trained or is in the transitional phase of training, bring lot of diapers and wipes along.
 Even if your kid is fully potty trained consider bringing along a travel potty for trip as you might not find restroom in a jiffy when the need arises.
 It will be better if you have a changing station in the car too.
 That will save time looking for restrooms and petrol pumps to do the needful.